+Section V

-Section II: Labeling Requirements
+Labeling Requirements

 Labeling requirements for foodstuffs are developed by the INNOQ (National Institute for Normalization and Standards).
-Additional information regarding labeling requirements can be found by clicking on the following link, in Portuguese, www.innoq.gov.mz.
+Additional information regarding labeling requirements can be found by clicking on the following link, www.innoq.gov.mz.

 Mozambique requires "Formal Labeling Tests", aimed at ensuring labeling compliance, such as: